 + Is there parking?

 Yes, we have secure parking on the premises.

 + How do I book a tour?

-+ What amenities does the gallery provide and how accessible is the building?
++ What amenities does the museum provide and how accessible is the building?

 The site provides 24-hour security and safe parking.
 Wifi is also available for our visitors.
 The NAGB is one of the few buildings in Downtown Nassau that is fully accessible to persons with disabilities.

 + Why is there a cost for workshops?